aspenmesh/istio-vet/pkg/vetter/serviceportprefix/README.md

 * redis
 * tcp

-Note that `tcp` protocol prefix can be used to explicitly signal that the port is being used for TCP.
-Service ports with protocol type `UDP` are also excluded from this requirement.
+Note that `tcp` protocol prefix can be used to indicate that the port is for TCP protocol.
+Service ports with protocol type UDP are also excluded from this prefix requirement.

 ## Example